-Note: this piece is adapted from a forthcoming article in the Southwestern Law Review
+Note: this piece is adapted from a new essay I wrote for the Southwestern Law Review that is available here.

 Several years ago, a debate raged in my local paper’s opinion section.
 Should sex offenders be allowed in church?, or something of the like.
 I wasn’t a churchgoer, but I had a spiritual experience that I didn’t know what to do with.
 I asked one of my friends in law school who I knew was religious, and who knew my story, if she would take me to hers.
 She took me.